-- A. The ESU will post in conspicuous places where employees are employed notices explaining the FMLA and providing information concerning the procedures for filing complaints of FMLA violations with the U.S. Wage and Hour Division. - B. When an employee provides notice of the need for FMLA leave, the ESU shall provide the employee with a copy of the "section 301(c) notice" which is attached to this policy. - C. To the extent that any provision in this policy is in any manner inconsistent with the provisions of the Act or the regulations promulgated thereunder, the Act and regulations shall prevail over the provisions of this policy.
-The ESU reserves the right to modify this policy from time to time in its sole discretion. - D. Employees may direct any questions or concerns regarding FMLA leave to the superintendent.
+- A. The ESU will post in conspicuous places where employees are employed notices explaining the FMLA and providing information concerning the procedures for filing complaints of FMLA violations with the U.S. Wage and Hour Division. - B. To the extent that any provision in this policy is in any manner inconsistent with the provisions of the Act or the regulations promulgated thereunder, the Act and regulations shall prevail over the provisions of this policy.
+The ESU reserves the right to modify this policy from time to time in its sole discretion. - C. Employees may direct any questions or concerns regarding FMLA leave to the superintendent.